'Let your light shine' Matthew 5:16

 With children spending more time online, as a school we have focused on providing lots of information and help around E-safety.

 Those families who request or need hard copies have them delivered a week at a time.
 Pupils using hard copies can then submit work by taking photos on their phones and texting or emailing them to their teachers.
 We ask parents to do this on behalf of their younger children.
 Teachers are then able to make phone calls home to provide formative feedback.
 Phone tuition will also take place with these families.

 Effective communication channels are important to support pupils with special educational needs and disabilities (SEND).
 Here at Hawkesley we use video calls, instant messaging and weekly phone calls to support pupils with their learning needs.

 Our SEND pupils will get twice-weekly phone calls from our Special Educational Needs Coordinator (SENCO) to support their learning.
 Weekly meetings are at the core of inclusive practices at Hawkesley.
 The SEN department will have weekly online team meetings to discuss the pupils with an education, health and care (EHC) plan.
 Each pupil has been allocated a Learning Support Assistant (LSA) link to contact the pupil and their parents or carers on a weekly basis to check in and to offer support.
-LSAs continue to run booster lessons with targeted groups of pupils via Microsoft Teams.
+LSAs continue to run booster lessons with targeted groups of pupils via Dojo.

 Using existing technology:

 Here at Hawkesley we know most pupils and families are familiar with Class Dojo and recorded videos: so, videos of live lessons, work packs and tutorials are uploaded onto the class pages and the school's own website.
 These can be accessed anytime and revisited when needed in order to consolidate learning.